Readit News logoReadit News

 mylastattempt commented on The Generative AI Con wheresyoured.at/longcon/... · Posted by u/nimbleplum40

-danroblew · 6 months ago
+danroblew · a year ago

 Trillions of dollars, dude.
 They need to make trillions of dollars to satisfy their investors.

-mylastattempt · 6 months ago
+mylastattempt · a year ago

 If you are correcting my use of millions to trillions: I was refering to the author himself, who writes like this giant AI bubble is pushing him forward to the edge of the cliff as people keep believing in it, and he is desperately trying to get the bubble to shrink or he'll fall off and die.
 Methaphorically.